pearcej/pearcej.github.io/csc493/r0-project.md

 rather short time frame of a single semester.
 Hence, while it should be something you can be proud of, it should not be an unreasonably large project.

-The **Project Concept Proposal** is typically used to make a case for a project and it is frequently the first document to be created in the software development life cycle.
+The **Project Concept Proposal** is frequently the first document to be created in the software development life cycle.
 In industry, it concretely identifies a need or opportunity and demonstrates that the idea is likely to be a worthwhile investment by identifying potential impacts on company systems, staff, and operations.
 In short it is used to:
 - Explain the rationale behind the proposed software product/service